Edric-Matwiejew/QSW_MPI/docs/source/theory_and_usage.rst

 be described unitarily.
 Under the conditions that the evolution of S is Markovian with no correlation between S and B at t = 0, and given :math:`\mathcal{H}_S` of finite dimensions :math:`N`.
-The dynamics of S are described by a generalization of Equation :eq:`eq:liouville-von-neumann`: the GKSL quantum master equation\ :sup:`5`,
+The dynamics of S are described by a generalisation of Equation :eq:`eq:liouville-von-neumann`: the GKSL quantum master equation\ :sup:`5`,